BassemHalim/Cyclopath/README.md

 # Cyclopath

+__Definition:__  Cycopath A person suffering from chronic bike riding disorder with abnormal urges to ride and feel free

+## Goal:

 - a workout app that focuses on cycling.
 The app is meant to combine multiple features from existing apps into a single app.
 - This is a work in progress project with the following goal features